Keshx-3/UAE-House-Price-Prediction/README.md

 - **Size (sqft)**: Size of the property in square feet
 - **Bedrooms (BHK)**: Number of bedrooms
 - **Bathrooms**: Number of bathrooms

+You can download the dataset from Kaggle: [UAE Real Estate 2024 Dataset](https://www.kaggle.com/datasets/kanchana1990/uae-real-estate-2024-dataset)

 ## Key Steps